In This Section:

 Deadline for application: October 24, 2018

 The Hertz Foundation Graduate Fellowship is designed to foster the graduate-level studies of excellent young men and women who seem likely to become leaders in scientific and technological advances, exemplars of teaching skills in the applied physical sciences, and key contributors to the technological capability on which the well-being of the United States depends.
 Currently the Foundation awarded 10 Fellowships for 2018.
+The Fellowship offers full tuition for up to five years of postgraduate study.

 The Foundation's interests extend from applied math through applied physics and chemistry, encompassing all of the engineering disciplines, and include those aspects of modern biology which apply the physical sciences intensively.
 For an illustrative list of the fields supported, see the Hertz website.
 It is up to each applicant to defend his or her field as an "applied physical science."Deadlines